Roumia/mswl-dt/README.md

- A Web crawler.
+ A Web Crawler.
  ==============

-    Start from the url and crawl the web pages with a specified depth.
+A computer program that browses the World Wide Web Start from the url and crawl the web pages with a specified depth.

 Introduction